eskim03/summer-2024-meme-classification/README.md

 *The Datasets folder includes a sample of images and texts and the Dataset class in CLIP_Datasets.py*

+*The TEXT Encoders folder includes the ipynb of the text only data exploration script labeled "Data_Exploration_TEXT_distilBERT.ipynb"*

 # Results:

 The multimodal model: accuracy:  0.7436 auroc 0.7969 f1 0.6392

 <img src = 'confusion matrix.png' width = 600>

+The unimodal model (DistilBERT): accuracy: 0.4605 auroc 0.4868